Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

     trainer.fit(model)

 It is recommend to start training through `Bagua built-in launch utilities <https://tutorials.baguasys.com/getting-started/#launch-job>`_.
 However, we can also use the same way as Distributed Data Parallel.
+Below are examples using ``bagua.distributed.launch``, whose usage is similar to ``torch.distributed.launch``:

 .. code-block:: bash